 For a contract that is (or includes) a lease, the Group has each lease component of the contract treated as a separate lease and has it handled separately from the non-lease components of the contract.
-For a contract that includes one lease component and one or multiple additional lease or non-lease components, the Group has the consideration of the contract amortized to the lease components in accordance with the relative individual price of each lease component and the aggregated individual price of the non-lease components is determined according to the price charged by the lessor (or similar supplier) for such components (or similar components).
+For a contract that includes one lease component and one or multiple additional lease or non-lease components, the Group has the consideration of the contract amortized to the lease components in accordance with the relative individual price of each lease component and the aggregated individual price of the non-lease components.
+The relative individual price of the lease and non-lease components is determined according to the price charged by the lessor (or similar supplier) for such components (or similar components).
 If the observable individual price is not readily available, the Group maximizes the use of observable information to estimate the individual price.